robot9706/stm8-cc1101-remote/src/README.md

 ## Compile and flash

-The firmware uses SDCC to compile and STVP (ST Visual Programmer) is used to flash the STM8 chip.
+The firmware uses SDCC to compile and STVP (ST Visual Programmer) to flash the STM8 chip.

 Compiling can be done using `build.bat`